abhishekbiju/chat-with-docs/README.md

 Follow these steps to get the project running on your local machine.

 1.  **Clone the Repository**
-    Open your terminal and clone the project files.
+    Open the terminal and clone the project files.
     ```bash
     git clone <your-repository-url>
     cd <repository-name>